 CreamofBritish ASD Australian Labradoodles UK

 The ASD is just a terminology devised by RM & TP In mid 2006, Angela and Beverley internationally trademarked the 'ASD Australian Labradoodle - standing for Australian Service Dog, which was the original purpose for which these dogs were developed.
-Rules were put in place so that breeders who purchased an ASD ~ like Rutlands Nirvana, could only call the offspring ASD if both parents were ASDs, so breeders like myself would return to RM & TP to purchase further breeding dogs.
-They say that their reasons for changing the name was that many breeders in Australia & America had purchased a foundation breeding dog from RM or TP and then mated it to their own Labradoodles of Poodle x Labrador origin (Labradoodle Origins/LO) and then called the pups Australian Multi-Gen. For example I could put Kushti (UK LO F3) to Nirvana and sell the pups as Australian Multi-Gens, which of course they are not, they would be an ASD x UK Labradoodle Origin or 50/50 as they are known in the UK.
+Rules were put in place so that breeders who purchased an ASD ~ like Rutlands Nirvana, could only call the offspring ASD if both parents were ASDs, so breeders like myself would return to RM & TP to purchase further breeding dogs, how ingenious.
+They say that their reasons for changing the name was that many breeders in Australia & America had purchased a foundation breeding dog from RM or TP and then mated it to their own Labradoodles of Poodle x Labrador origin (Labradoodle Origins/LO) and then called the pups Australian Multi-Gen, you can do your own research.

 Just because a Labradoodle comes from Australia it does not make it an Australian Multi-Gen Labradoodle, although of course it is an Australian Labradoodle, just the same as a Labradoodle bred in the UK is a UK Labradoodle (Labradoodle Origin) How confusing is that!!